Jilly Anais, Girlfriend Of Texans Quarterback Deshaun Watson, Rocks Revealing Top In New Instagram Post

 “Hot just like you,” one person responded.

 While Anais is a star in her own right, her relationship with Watson has gotten her plenty of additional attention this summer.
-Back in July, she took to Instagram to tell followers that the couple had just celebrated their one-year anniversary and that their relationship has been “pure bliss.”
+In July, she took to Instagram to tell followers that the couple had just celebrated their one-year anniversary and that their relationship has been “pure bliss.”

 “LoveBug, This year has been nothing but pure bliss!”
 Anais wrote.
 “I love doing life with you..
 You are my best friend, my pookie dookie, my motivation, my backbone, my happy place!
 I fall deeper in love with you every second of every day!
 I love you, I adore you and I can’t wait to continue building unforgettable memories with you..
 1 year down, forever to go!
 Happy Anniversary Baby.”

 After posting the revealing snap with her iced coffee, Anais left another message specifically for her boyfriend in her Instagram stories.
-Just a few hours before kickoff, Anais shared a short video showing her sitting on the couch wearing a Texans t-shirt and holding a small dog as she shared her excitement about the season opener.
+Just a few hours before kickoff, Anais shared a short video showing her sitting on the couch wearing a Texans T-shirt and holding a small dog as she shared her excitement about the season opener.

 “It’s gameday!”
 Anais said.